fokhrun/heritage_housing/README.md

 ### How the data is collected and cleansed

 Before we handle any of the business case, we need to acquire the data.
-While the data can be acquired in a plain Python script, we have chosen to implement it as a jupyter notebook titled [Data Collection](https://github.com/fokhrun/heritage_housing/blob/documentation/jupyter_notebooks/data_collection.ipynb).
+Even though the data can be acquired using a plain Python script, we have implemented it as a jupyter notebook titled [Data Collection](https://github.com/fokhrun/heritage_housing/blob/documentation/jupyter_notebooks/data_collection.ipynb).
 The notebook performs the following:

 1. Download the data from kaggle.
 It is a zip file that is extracted.
 It provides three main data:
     1. `house-metadata.txt`: contains description of the attributes